Friday, December 7, 2018

 According to Dryer, the day George Allen was fired by Rams owner Carroll Rosenbloom he told Jack Youngblood and Fred Dryer that he'd traded Butch to the Packers.
 After practice, under a goalpost, and among other things Allen told the two defensive ends that Robertson was no longer a Ram.

-Later that afternoon Youngblood drove Fullerton for the late meetings, where the Rams camp was located, pulled into a parking space and sees Rosenbloom in the bushes - urinating.
+Later that afternoon Youngblood drove Fullerton for the late meetings, where the Rams camp was located, pulled into a parking space and he sees Rosenbloom in the bushes - urinating.

 Rosenbloom comes out of the bushes and sees Youngblood and says to him "He's killing us.
-I gotta fire him".
+I gotta fire him."
 And that was the whole conversation according to Youngblood.

-Youngblood continued into the meeting rooms and sits down and Rosenbloom announced to the team that Allen had been fired.
+Youngblood continued into the meeting rooms and sat down and Rosenbloom announced to the team that Allen had been fired.
 According to both Youngblood and Dryer, the trade of Robertson (not ever finalized was invalidated by Rosenbloom) was one of, if not the final straw in what had been a series of disputes between Allen and Rams brass.

 With the Bills, Robertson played outside linebacker in a 3-4 defense rather than in the 4-3 that the Rams ran.
 He played on the left in his initial season there and in 1980 he moved back to his more usual right-side post, albeit still in a 3-4 scheme.
 In his time with the Bills he helped Knox rebuild the Bills and turned them into a playoff team in 1980-81 and then he retired after the 1982 season.